 Right drawer: fountain pens crying “Me next, mommie, pleeeease!“; my beloved Platinum “always writes” .38mm Preppy fountain pens; Varsity fountain pens; assorted brown-ink only rollerball/gel ink pens; and, a set of Frixion stamps, tailored for the bullet journaling crowd.
 By the way, that container holding the Frixion stamps?
 In a former life, a tub of margarine. 😜

 I’ve learned, the hard way: every item must have a designated home.
 Otherwise, I’ll wander around in a Where’s Waldo parody.
 This explains the multiple cell phone, iPad, and laptop stands situated around the house.

-This Rolodex stand adds a shelf, with a depth friendly to many device stands.
+This Rolodex stand adds a shelf to my BigBoy home office desk, with a depth friendly to many device stands.
 My iPad lives here during the review sessions of my Evening and Morning Routines.